AZemnitskiy/streaming-jobs-workflow/README.md

 # Config-driven Release Management Workflow of Kafka Topics, Jobs & Schemas

-This repository has a goal of establishing config-driven release workflow for key resource definitions in Kafka-centric ecosystem:
+This repository and related scripts introduce config-driven release workflow for key resource definitions in Kafka ecosystem:
  - topics in Kafka
- - schema definitions in Schema Registry
+ - schema definitions in Kafka Schema Registry
  - jobs in Kafka Connect

 # Manual
 ### Creating New Topic
-Topics requires a valid schema definition file to be created first.
-Let's create a simple Avro schema first:
+Topics needs a valid schema definition file to be created first.
+Let's create a simple Avro schema:

 **schemas/mytopic/mytopic.v1.yml**
 ````